The Castle of Llyr: Plot

 Eighteen months after the destruction of the Black Cauldron, Dallben the enchanter has decided that Eilonwy, as a princess and last of the line of the House of Llyr, needs a proper royal lady's education that he cannot provide.
 He sends her to reside at Dinas Rhydnant, a royal court on the Isle of Mona, in the west of Prydain.
 Taran and Gurgi escort her to Mona on a ship belonging to Prince Rhun, a cheerful but incompetent youth.
 Taran is finally aware of his feelings for Eilonwy, but is saddened that he is a commoner and she a princess and envies Rhun's noble birth.

 While Eilonwy is introduced to the tedium of life at court, Taran encounters his old companion Fflewddur Fflam—a minor king who lives as a wandering bard—and a shoemaker who turns out to be Prince Gwydion, traveling incognito.
-Gwydion tells Taran that Eilonwy is in grave danger, very likely from the evil sorceress Achren, from whom Taran and Eilonwy escaped in The Book of Three.
+Gwydion tells Taran that Eilonwy is in grave danger, very likely from the evil sorceress Achren, from whom Taran and Eilonwy escaped moments after when they first met one year ago.
 Taran and Gwydion witness Chief Steward Magg leave the castle at night to signal a ship at sea.
 The next morning, Magg and Eilonwy do not show for breakfast and it is concluded that Magg has kidnapped the princess.
 King Rhuddlum organizes search parties, with Prince Rhun in charge of one.
 The king assigns Taran to the same group and personally asks him to protect his son Rhun during the search, confiding to Taran that he and Queen Teleria hope to betroth their son to Eilonwy.
 Although resentful and envious, Taran vows to ensure Rhun's safety.

 Shortly before dusk, Rhun separates from the group.
 Taran, Fflewddur, and Gurgi pursue, and the next morning they find Rhun at an abandoned hut in the woods.
 Inside, they find a small book of blank pages that Rhun keeps for himself, along with a sheaf of notes belonging to the former resident, Glew, a man who experimented with size-enhancement potions.
 As the companions prepare to leave, they come face to face with Llyan, a mountain cat that Glew made larger than a horse, seemingly intending to eat them.
 Fflewddur entrances the cat with his harp playing, allowing the companions to escape.